History of Skipton: Middle Ages

 Skipton Castle was built in the 11th century, probably around 1090 by Robert de Romille, who came over from Normandy with William I in 1066.

 Reginaldus Flandrensis witnessed a Skipton charter around 1130.
-"He held an office of trust as Seneschall of Skipton Castle, and we must assume that these lands were given to him at about that time as a reward for his services.
+"He held an office of trust as Seneschal of Skipton Castle, and we must assume that these lands were given to him at about that time as a reward for his services.
 They amounted to 1 Knight's fee and 14 carucates, and were held under Skipton Castle for feudal service."

 The castle and titles of Skipton passed into the hands of Robert Clifford in 1310, and remained with the Cliffords.
 The castle was fortified to withstand attacks from Scotland, such as when Skipton was raided during The Great Raid of 1322.

 English Civil War, 1642–1651

 During the English Civil War, a Royalist garrison was situated at Skipton Castle, under the command of Sir John Mallory.
 It was the last remaining Royalist stronghold in North England until its honourable surrender on 20 December 1645 after a three-year siege.

 Lady Anne Clifford meticulously restored Skipton Castle after the Civil War.